B.J. Weber has been honored with the following awards:

 Lady of the Mississippi Abbey, whose chaplain, as well as the abbess, provided spiritual direction and mentoring during B.J.'s early years in faith.

 Since 1980, B.J. has been married to his wife, Sheila, a journalist and public relations consultant, who has also been vitally instrumental in the founding and managing of the New York Fellowship.
 They run a hospitality house in midtown Manhattan, which serves visitors from all over the world and hosts ongoing dinners and outreach events.
-They have a grown son and married daughter.
+They have a married son and married daughter.

 Cate Middleton Capozzi moved to New York City as a teenager to pursue a modeling career.
 Instead of finding fame and fortune, she discovered a revived personal relationship with Christ, that had begun in childhood, and ultimately led her into fulltime Christian service in New York City.